 Sometimes my students accidentally close the web browser and the test disappears.
 Is there a way to go back in or do they have to start the test over?

 A test that has been interrupted by technical problems or by an accidental closure of the web browser is treated as a paused test, and it can be resumed.

-Are there time limits in Star Early Literacy?
+Are there time limits in Star Reading Spanish?

-The Star Early Literacy test itself does not have an overall time limit; however, each test question has its own time limit.
+The Star Reading Spanish test itself does not have an overall time limit; however, each test question has its own time limit.
 If a student does not enter an answer within that time limit, the program moves on to the next question.
-You can give a student more time to answer a question by setting the Extended Question Time Limit Preference before the student begins a test.
+If some of your students require more time to answer Star Reading Spanish test questions, you can increase the time limits for those students by setting the Extended Question Time Limit Preference.

 What if the student cannot pass the practice?

 The practice session is primarily meant to gauge the student's ability to work with the program's interface, to see if the student understands how to select and enter an answer.
 Have the student try another practice, and carefully observe the student.